-Applications for Summer 2022
+Applications for Spring 2024

 General Requirements: The ideal intern candidates will have a strong desire to learn about publishing, basic computer skills, excellent communication and organizational skills, the ability to work well individually and as a member of a group, an eye for detail, good judgment, a positive attitude, and a willingness to take initiative.

 Books Editorial: The Books Editorial internship will provide experience with a variety of editorial tasks, including checking page proofs, editing indexes, proofreading jacket copy, reviewing prepress proofs, and handling corrections for reprints.
 The intern will also learn about the editorial technology that we use at the MIT Press.
 This is an opportunity for college graduates or graduate students who know the basics of copyediting and proofreading to get practical experience in the field, so applicants who have copyediting experience (e.g., school newspaper, literary journal, tutoring at a writing center) and familiarity with the Chicago Manual of Style are strongly preferred.
-The internship is up to 12 hours per week.

 Marketing: The Marketing Intern will be working in multiple capacities throughout our marketing department, learning across areas including author communications, book campaigns, review outreach, audience research, and content marketing (planning, writing, and execution).
 Responsibilities may include building publication review lists for professional titles, outreach to grassroots organizations for book campaigns, communication with professional authors, brainstorming creative ideas for professional book campaigns, contributing to our marketing content calendar, writing and editing blog and email content, and more.
 The ideal candidate will be able to juggle multiple projects at once and should have some understanding of marketing concepts, strong communication and writing skills, and the ability to adapt to new systems quickly and with agility.
-The internship will be 10-20 hours per week.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.